InterSystems IRIS® enables you to perform system administration and management tasks via a web application, the InterSystems Management Portal.

 Preferred language for this session — Drop-down list of languages in which the Management Portal has been localized and can be displayed.
 You can change the display language by selecting a new one from the drop-down.
 Initially, the preferred language for the browsing session is the one specified for the browser, or English if the browser language is not supported; after you select a preferred language in a particular browser, it is used by the Management Portal in that browser even if the browser language is changed.

 The Management Portal is made up of a number of pages divided into the following functional areas:

 This document provides links to the appropriate section of documentation for each page of the Portal.

 The home page contains a number of options for navigating the Management Portal.
-See the Management Portal Home Page section in this chapter for more information.
+See Management Portal Home Page for more information.

 Healthcare-specific features in InterSystems IRIS for Health and Health Connect are displayed on pages available from the Health portion of the Management Portal.
 You need to install a Foundation namespace before accessing these health pages.
 For details, see the “Using the Installer Wizard” section of the InterSystems IRIS for Health Installation Guide or Health Connect Installation Guide.

 The productions pages are divided into the categories displayed in the Interoperability portion of the Management Portal.
 See Finding Information on Menu Items for more information.